 $ ssh -F /home/pungki/my_ssh_config 192.168.0.101

 For some reason, you may want to display a X11 application on the server into your client computer.
 SSH provides -X option to do this.
 But in order to enable this feature, we need some preparation.
-Here’s the settings
+Here are the settings

 On the server side, you need to enable line ForwardX11 yes or X11Forward yes in /etc/ssh/ssh_config.
 Then restart your SSH server.